sleeptoken/zettelkasten/Cross-origin resource sharing (CORS).md

 - having both headers is very dangerous because what that means is not only can you access public resources from the site but you could also access private resources

 Some applications that support access from multiple origins do so by using a whitelist of allowed origins.
 When a CORS request is received, the supplied origin is compared to the whitelist.
 If the origin appears on the whitelist then it is reflected in the `Access-Control-Allow-Origin` header so that access is granted
+### Null origin

+Browsers might send the value null in the Origin header in various unusual situations:
+    - Cross-origin redirects.
+    - Requests from serialized data.
+    - Request using the file: protocol.
+    - Sandboxed cross-origin requests.